This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 #1 Recommended Crate for Great Danes

-While a bit pricey up front, you should look at a high-quality crate as an investment.
-It will last your dog’s lifetime and save you money from by not needing to purchase replacement crates.
+While a bit pricey upfront, you should look at a high-quality crate as an investment.
+It will last your dog’s lifetime and save you money from not needing to purchase replacement crates.
 By using the partition, it will fit your dog from puppy to adult.

 The double door access also means that you’ll have more options for easy placement around your home.
-It comes included with the pan, so one less things to purchase
+It comes included with the pan, so one fewer thing to purchase.

 In case it wasn’t clear already, this is the best XXL dog crate available in our opinion!